JosiahCastillo/Azure-SIEM-Map/README.md

 ### Step 1: Deploying the Honeypot
 To deploy a honeypot, we will need to deploy a virtual machine (VM) in an Azure Resource Group and take the first step toward making it accessible from all over the internet.
 We will accomplish this by adding custom rules to our network security group (NSG), which will allow all network traffic to pass through the NSG to the VM.

+Firstly, we'll need to navigate to the Virtual Machines service and create a virtual machine.
+You should be greeted with this window.

 ![Deploying_the_Honeypot_1](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/f2ad3a84-c01b-450a-9227-68d38cb24f23)

+To deploy our resources within our Azure subscription, we'll need to create a resource group.
+We can do this by navigating to the "Resource group" field located under "Subscription".
+Select "Create new" and enter a name for your resource group.
+In my case, I named my resource group HoneypotLab.

 ![Deploying_the_Honeypot_2](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/ae69c940-5860-43d4-8451-bd69b47e4eeb)
 ![Deploying_the_Honeypot_3](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/6dde6012-1ef9-4192-aa87-81e73cfcd777)
 ![Deploying_the_Honeypot_4](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/56cbef0f-d74e-465e-a795-14e85e00f6c5)